Share This Story

 Effective Mitigation Strategies for PFAS Contamination

-Successful prevention begins with identifying potential sources of contamination and implementing consistent monitoring programs.
-Industrial discharges, firefighting foams and legacy land uses can all contribute to elevated PFAS levels within water systems.
-Once PFAS presence is confirmed, municipalities must evaluate treatment tactics that align with their specific water chemistry, capacity and regulatory obligations.
+Successful prevention begins by identifying sources of contamination and implementing consistent monitoring programs.
+Industrial discharges, firefighting foams, and legacy land uses can all contribute to elevated PFAS levels within water systems.
+Once PFAS presence is confirmed, municipalities must evaluate treatment tactics that align with their specific water chemistry, capacity, and regulatory obligations.

 Equally important is considering operational impacts.
-Treatment solutions should be evaluated not only for their removal efficiency, but also for maintenance, waste handling, energy use and lifecycle costs.
-Integrating mitigation into broader capital planning can help municipalities maximize efficiency while decreasing disruption to existing operations.
+Treatment solutions should be evaluated not only for their removal efficiency, but also for long-term maintenance, waste handling, energy use, and lifecycle costs.
+Adding mitigation needs into broader capital planning can help municipalities maximize efficiency while decreasing disruption to existing operations.

-A range of proven treatment technologies are available to address PFAS contamination, each offering distinct advantages depending on site conditions and compliance goals.
+Today, a range of proven treatment technologies are available to address PFAS contamination.
+Each option provides certain advantages depending on site conditions and compliance goals.

-Selecting the right technology requires a careful balance between treatment performance, infrastructure and cost.
-In many cases, a phased or hybrid approach allows municipalities to meet current standards while maintaining flexibility for future regulatory changes.
+Choosing the right technology requires a balance between treatment performance, infrastructure, and cost.
+In many cases, a phased or hybrid solution empowers municipalities to meet current standards while maintaining flexibility for future regulatory changes.

-Modular facility design has become a valuable way to manage uncertainty and cost-control.
+Modular facility design has become a valuable way to manage uncertainty and cost control.
 These systems empower municipalities to implement mitigation in phases, scaling capacity as regulations tighten or as community needs grow.
-This ultimately reduces upfront capital expenditures while providing a clear pathway for expansion.
+This will ultimately reduce upfront capital expenditures and permits expansion flexibility.

-Beyond cost efficiency, modularity supports operational wherewithal.
+Modularity supports operational flexibility.
 Systems can be reconfigured with minimal disruption to existing treatment processes, helping facilities maintain continuity of service.

-PFAS challenges extend beyond water treatment systems and into the built environment.
-Certain coatings, sealants, insulation products and other construction materials may contain toxic compounds, contributing to environmental exposure during construction or renovation activities.
+PFAS challenges go far beyond water treatment systems and can be found in the built environment.
+Certain coatings, sealants, insulation products, and other construction materials may contain these compounds and could contribute to environmental exposure during construction or renovation activities.

-Securing funding frequently depends on demonstrating readiness, clear project phasing, and viability.
-Municipalities that align PFAS mitigation efforts with broader infrastructure and resilience goals are often better positioned to access available financial resources.
+Securing funding often depends on a clear and well– developed strategy: project readiness, clear phasing, and viability.
+Municipalities that can show PFAS mitigation as integrated into their broader infrastructure and resilience goals will be much better positioned to access financial resources.

 Moving Forward with Confidence